-- Delinquents: Luz makes illegal weapons, Oona forges and is a master computer hacker, and Kiki is a thief.
+- Delinquents: Luz makes illegal weapons, Oona's a forger and master computer hacker, and Kiki is a thief.
 And they're Girl Scouts.

-- Everything's Better with Princesses : In both the literal and figurative, highschool social stature sense.
-The book notes that there are so many deposed Eastern European princesses that no New York high class social circle would be complete without one.
+- Everything's Better with Princesses: In both the literal and figurative (high school social status) sense.
+The first book notes that there are so many deposed Eastern European princesses that no New York high-class social circle would be complete without one.

 - Evil Princess: Sidonia.

-- The Fellowship Has Ended: In the first book, after solving the drug smuggling ring in the Shadow City, the gang sells the patent to an invention they use to explore the city, split the profits and (for the most part) go their separate ways.
-Later on Kiki Strike reunites them to stop Sidonia.
+- The Fellowship Has Ended: In the first book, after solving the drug-smuggling ring in the Shadow City, the gang sells the patent to an invention they use to explore the city, split the profits, and (for the most part) go their separate ways.
+Kiki later reunites them to help her stop Sidonia.

 - Fiery Redhead: Luz Lopez.

-- Girl Scouts are Morally Ambiguous: Or at least too fond of illegal or questionable activities to fit in well, which is why Kiki seeks them out at the beginning of Shadow City.
+- Girl Scouts are Morally Ambiguous: Or, at the very least, far too fond of illegal and/or questionably-legal activities to fit in well, which is why Kiki seeks them out at the beginning of Shadow City.